jboss-developer/jboss-eap-quickstarts/richfaces-validation/README.md

 get your foot in the door developing with Java EE 6 on JBoss AS 7 or JBoss Enterprise Application Platform 6.
 This project is setup to allow you to use JSF 2.0, RichFaces 4.2, CDI 1.0, JPA 2.0 and Bean Validation 1.0.

-It consists from one entity - Member - which is annotated with JSR-303 (Bean Validation) constraints.
-These constraints are in typical applications checked on several places:
+It consists of one entity - Member - which is annotated with JSR-303 (Bean Validation) constraints.
+These constraints are, in typical applications, checked on several places:

 * as database constraints
 * on the persistence layer
-* once entity enters view layer (using JSF / Bean Validation integration)
+* on view layer (using JSF / Bean Validation integration)
 * on the client side (using RichFaces 4.2 - Client Side Validation)

-That all in the "define once - check in each layer" manner.
+This allows you to not repeat the definitions of the constraints, but still have them applied at all layers, and thus report good error messages to users.

-However this sample does not contain any persistence layer, since it shows mainly integration of RichFaces, JSF and Bean Validation.
+However this quickstart does not contain any persistence layer, since it shows integration of RichFaces, JSF and Bean Validation.

-There are tests for Bean Validation constraints for Member entity which allows you to check implementation without necessity to check the application.
-These tests are written using Arquillian.
+There are tests for all Bean Validation constraints for Member entity which allows you to check constraints without need to test them on view layer.
+These tests are written using Arquillian framework.

 Application Theme